0

 Crossings of the Mississippi River Upstream Wabasha Street Bridge St. Paul Union Pacific Vertical-lift Rail BridgeDownstreamRobert Street Bridge

-Text imported from Wikipedia article "St. Paul Union Pacific Vertical-lift Rail Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "St. Paul Union Pacific Vertical-lift Rail Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants